SebastianBach/full-stack/README.md

 ```

 Make sure the ```libjava_text_conversion``` shared library can be found by Java.
 Set the command line argument ```java.library.path``` if needed.

+## Jupyter Notebook

+Start the Jupyter Notebook by simply running the ```start_notebook.sh``` script.
+It will start the notebook server with the notebook selected.